Gas prices drip again in NJ and around the nation

-AAA Mid-Atlantic says the average price of a gallon of regular gas in New Jersey on Friday was $3.45, the same as last week.
-Drivers were paying an average of $2.19 a gallon a year ago at this time.
+AAA Mid-Atlantic says the average price of a gallon of regular gas in New Jersey on Friday was $3.41, down a penny from last week.
+Drivers were paying an average of $2.32 a gallon a year ago at this time.

-The national average price for a gallon of regular gasoline was $3.42 up two cents from last week.
-Drivers were paying $2.11 a gallon on average a year ago at this time.
+The national average price for a gallon of regular gasoline was $3.31, down two cents from last week.
+Drivers were paying $2.20 a gallon on average a year ago at this time.